Phone: 212 520 1686

 In the United States, we too often fail to implement best practices for Early Detection and Intervention of CP.
 There is an urgent need to improve how we recognize and address developmental disability.

 This is the first conference of its type to develop and promote new pathways for translating knowledge into practice.
 Through a series of expertly moderated workshops, led by world renowned clinicians and researchers, you will develop a process to make evidence base into clinical reality.

 Who should attend this conference: Teams of pediatric providers who plan on implementing early diagnosis and intervention of CP in a multidisciplinary setting.
 Pediatricians, Family Practitioners, Neonatologists, Neurologists, OTs, PTs, Business Managers, Nurse Practitioners, Researchers and Trainees welcome.

 We highly encourage patient care providers to come with their leaders/organizational/business partners in order to benefit from the implementation workshops that are all team-based.

-10 category I CME credits, 10 CEU credits, and 10 American Board of Pediatrics Maintenance of Certification II credits per day will be available dependent upon producing final process which will be reviewed by the conference committee.
+Educational credits will be awarded upon producing final process which will be reviewed by the conference committee.
 Partial credit will not be given.

 - Friday, April 6th – 8am-5pm to include an introduction, morning plenary session, and workshops throughout the day.
 Dinner in the evening.